federico-paganini/holbertonschool-low_level_programming/variables_if_else_while/README.md

 5-print_numbers.c > Prints all single digit numbers of base 10 starting from 0.

 6-print_numberz.c > Prints all single digit numbers of base 10 starting from 0 using putchar function and int variable.

+7-print_tebahpla.c > Prints the lowercase alphabet in reverse.